-Although that number may not seem significant, consider this: Obesity is a risk factor for a number of diseases, including metabolic and cardiovascular diseases, such as Type 2 diabetes, dyslipidemia, atherosclerosis, hypertension and stroke; and for cancer, including cancers of the colon, breast, kidney and digestive tract.
-It's also a risk factor for nonlife threatening diseases, including arthritis, sleep apnea, gallstones and gout; and for affective disorders, including low self-esteem.
+When it comes to weight, America has a problem.
+According to the National Institutes of Health (NIH), more than one-third (35.7 percent) of adults are considered to be obese.
+That number represents a significant public health issue when you consider that obesity is a risk factor for a number of diseases, including metabolic and cardiovascular diseases, such as Type 2 diabetes, dyslipidemia, atherosclerosis, hypertension and stroke; and for cancer, including cancers of the colon, breast, kidney and digestive tract.
+It's also a risk factor for other diseases, including arthritis, sleep apnea, gallstones and gout; and for affective disorders, including low self-esteem.

 2) Be aware of how much of one active ingredient you're taking -- such as caffeine, which is found in guarana and green tea -- so you can avoid an overdose.

 Carbohydrate blockers work as their name suggests, by blocking the absorption of carbohydrates in the body.
 White kidney bean extract (Phaseolus vulgaris) decreases the calories absorbed from carbohydrates, so it could potentially allow you to eat carbs while losing weight.
 Initial studies are promising: Weight loss averaged 4 to 8 pounds with minimal side effects.